-Why is planting a wide selection of trees in our landscapes important?
+Why is planting a wide selection of diverse trees in your landscapes important?
 Let’s look at a little past history to delve into this question.

 We are now dealing with emerald ash borer, which will kill all unprotected ash.
 This will come at a great cost to communities and homeowners.
-Not only the investment of protecting selected high value trees, but also the removal and replacement costs of trees that are unprotected.
+Not only the investment of protecting selected high-value trees, but also the removal and replacement costs of trees that are unprotected.
 These costs will be staggering.
 We will also be losing the environmental and aesthetic value the trees provided.
-If we had only planted a more diverse selection of trees in the past, our current challenge would be less daunting.
+If we had only planted a more diverse tree selection in the past, our current challenge would be less daunting.

-I shudder to think what may happen if maples develop a specific pest problem.
+I shudder to think of what may happen if maples develop a specific pest problem.
 We have planted a great many maples.
 Yes, they are wonderful trees, well known and much loved by all.
-‘Autumn Blaze’ maple is a good example of our over indulgence in one tree.
-Again, adaptable, fast growing (remember the story of the tortoise and the hare) trees with good fall color too!
+‘Autumn Blaze’ maple is a good example of our over-indulgence in one tree.
+Again, adaptable, fast-growing (remember the story of the tortoise and the hare) trees with good fall color too!
 Norway maples, another overplanted maple, have the propensity to form stem girdling roots, shortening their lifespan.
 We have planted millions of these two maples across the country.
 This may come back to bite us.
-Fortunately maples come in a great selection of different species and different varieties within species; we can still plant maples but use some constraint!
+Fortunately, maples come in a great selection of different species and different varieties within species; we can still plant maples but use some constraint!

 So what is the answer?
-Plant a variety of different trees on our streets, parks and yards.
-Here is a partial list of trees to consider improving biodiversity in your landscape.
+Plant a variety of diverse trees on our streets, parks, and yards.
+Here is a partial list of diverse trees to consider improving biodiversity in your landscape.
 Yes, we could look at some of these trees and perhaps point out some perceived negative attributes.
-I suggest you go out on a limb and plant something different; the benefits of planting with diversity in mind will pay dividends down the road.
+I suggest you go out on a limb and plant something different; the benefits of planting with tree diversity in mind will pay dividends down the road.